Even Start-Migrant Education (84.214)

 Application Procedure

+OMB Circular No. A-102 applies to this program.
+OMB Circular No. A-110 applies to this program.
+Applications or proposals must be prepared and submitted in accordance with applicable program announcements.
 Application forms are available from the Department of Education, Office of Migrant Education.
 Applications must be prepared and submitted in accordance with the regulations, instructions, and forms included in the application package.
-The applications are reviewed and evaluated by a panel.
+The applications are reviewed and evaluated by a panel of three reviewers with expertise in program components.
+OMB Circular No. A-133 applies to this program.

 Award Procedure

-A panel appointed by the Secretary reviews each State educational agency's application for the financial information required and evaluates the application on the basis of selection criteria published in the Federal Register.
-The Secretary makes awards based on applicant scores and migrant streams.
+A panel appointed by the Secretary reviews each application and evaluates the application on the basis of selection criteria published in the Federal Register.
+The program office reviews financial information to ensure costs reflect required program elements, including relevant matching costs.
+The Secretary makes awards based on applicant scores.

 Deadlines